ArshadSherif/email-sync-ai-assignment/README.md

 - `POST /api/ai/suggest-reply` — generate an AI reply (see `frontend/lib/api.ts` usage)

 Refer to `backend/src/routes` and `backend/src/controllers` for exact request/response shapes used by the frontend.

-## Known issues & troubleshooting

-- TypeScript cannot find types for `@xenova/transformers` — add a local `declare module "@xenova/transformers";` to suppress or create proper types.
-The code currently uses a permissive `any` around the embedder.
-- Qdrant client import mismatch: code imports `@qdrant/js-client-rest` but `package.json` lists `@qdrant/qdrant-js`.
-If you hit runtime import errors, either install the client used in code or update imports to match the installed package.
-- Elasticsearch connection errors: ensure `ELASTIC_URL` is correct and ES has finished booting.
-Check `docker compose logs elasticsearch`.
-- IMAP connection errors: ensure credentials and host are correct; IMAP hosts sometimes require app-specific passwords or OAuth.

-## Suggested next steps / improvements

-- Add `backend/.env.example` (added here) and `frontend/.env.example` (added here).
-- Add a minimal `Dockerfile` for backend and frontend and expand `docker-compose` to build/run them for a one-command dev start.
-- Add type declarations for `@xenova/transformers` or replace with an SDK that ships types.
-- Add integration tests that mock IMAP & ES to validate the ingest pipeline.

----